CodeMell/Reading-Notes/201/Class07/class07.md

 [HTML Table Basics](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics)

 1. Why should tables not be used for page layouts?
+    Tables are used for tabular data.

 2. List and describe 3 different semantic HTML elements used in an HTML <table>.
+<th> table headers
+<td> smallest container inside a table is a table cell
+<tr> make rows in table

 [Introducing Constructors](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics#introducing_constructors)